 The analysis of spares criticality can be carried out quickly and easily after the context and understanding of the asset management plans, based on criticality, is well understood.

-Sites often think that they have little control over their critical spares.
+When working on site it is easy to feel like you have little control over their critical spares.
 The problem often is with all the spares, not just the critical ones.